tbersez/netlogo_proj/README.md

-# Patern formation in discrete space and time with two diffusing
+# Patern formation in discrete space and time with two diffusing morphogenes
-Postgraduate project
+'Postgraduate student project at Paris Saclay University'